 The Central Baptist College Student Activities Board (SAB) strives to engage the college community by developing programs that entertain, educate, and enrich the spiritual and social lives of students.
 Members are committed to providing a variety of recreational activities in a welcoming environment, are given the opportunity to achieve personal growth, develop leadership skills, and build new relationships.
 SAB plans events such as Fall Hay Day, Harvest Party, and Spring Fling.

 Student Orientation Staff

-The Student Orientation Staff (SOS) is comprised of four team leaders and approximately 24 staff members.
-SOS assists the Orientation Coordinator with orientation activities including Orientation & Priority Registration and Welcome Week.
+The Student Orientation Staff (SOS) is comprised of four team leaders and approximately 35 staff members.
+SOS assists the Director of Student Services with orientation activities including Mustangs Under Development Week (MUD Week).
 Staff is selected during the spring semester through an application and selection process.

-Students interested in writing, editing, design, photography, and advertising have the opportunity to work on the Tower Times newspaper or the Carillon yearbook.
+Students interested in writing, editing, design, photography, radio and advertising have the opportunity to work on the Tower Times newspaper, the Carillon yearbook, or Mustang Radio.
 Both publications are completely student produced with input from a faculty adviser.

 Staffs of both publications attend state and national conferences and compete for awards in writing, design and photography.
 The Tower Times and Carillon office is JC 127 in the Cooper Complex.
-Any student may join either staff, whether or not they have prior experience.
+Any student may apply to join, whether or not they have prior experience.